BazenHaile/TodoApp/README.md

 - Region: Europe
 - Runtime: Python3
 - Build Command: Auto-detected (`pip install -r requirements.txt`)
-- Start Command: `gunicorn -w 4 -b :$PORT app:app`
+- Start Command: `gunicorn -w 4 app:app`
+- Environment: Set the `DATABASE_URL` to the PostgreSQL database, Internal PostgreSQL Database URL provided by Render.
+This is done in the service's environment variables section.

 ### Deployment Steps

 1. Created a new web service on Render and connected the GitHub account.
 2. Selected the TodoApp repository and configured the service settings.
+3. Added the necessary environment variables, including `DATABASE_URL`.
-3. Initiated deployment and monitored the process via Render's dashboard.
+4. Initiated deployment and monitored the process via Render's dashboard.
-4. Confirmed the application was live and operational at `https://todoapp-p94g.onrender.com`.
+5. Confirmed the application was live and operational at the provided Render subdomain.

 ## Getting Started

 To run the TodoApp locally, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
+1. Clone the repository: `git clone https://github.com/BazenHaile/TodoApp.git`
 2. Navigate to the project directory: `cd TodoApp`
 3. Install dependencies: `pip install -r requirements.txt`
-4. Set environment variables: `export FLASK_APP=app` and `export FLASK_ENV=development`
+4. Set environment variables: `export DATABASE_URL=your_database_uri` replacing `your_database_uri` with your local or cloud PostgreSQL database URI.
-5. Initialize the database: `flask db upgrade`
-6. Run the application: `flask run`
+5. Start the application: `python app.py`

-Open a web browser and navigate to `http://127.0.0.1:5000/` or `http://127.0.0.1:5001/` to start managing your tasks with TodoApp.
+Open a web browser and navigate to `http://127.0.0.1:5001/` to start managing your tasks with TodoApp.

+Replace `your_database_uri` with the actual URI of your PostgreSQL database when running the app locally.
+For the database URI format, refer to the information provided in your Render PostgreSQL settings.
+Do not include sensitive information, such as your database URI, directly in your code.
+Use environment variables to manage sensitive data.